 Note that a decision made in Step 1 can preempt any eligibility of repairable measures.
-For example, an ISP document may be posted determining that it is ISP to replace a certain failed piece of equipment with a brand new one.
+For example, an ISP document may be posted determining that it is ISP to replace a specific type of failed equipment with a brand new one.
 In those cases, a repaired state for that equipment would not be an allowable option in Step 2 of the Standard Practice Baseline selection process.

-Adopting Task 1 as proposed allows both repair-eligible and repair-indefinitely to be dropped as distinct measure types and incorporated through this baseline selection process under existing Normal Replacement and Early Retirement measure types.

 The discussion of whether repair-eligible/repair-indefinitely can be used for Standard Practice Baseline is addressed in Section 6, Task 3 (page 50).

 T2WG Recommendation

+T2WG agreed to the following:

+Use the term “standard practice baseline” instead of “code baseline” to refer to single baseline for Normal Replacement (including New Load and New Construction) measures as well as the second baseline for Accelerated Replacement (AR) measures.

+The baseline used for energy efficiency savings reporting and incentives shall not regress to a lower efficiency than the existing equipment.

+Proposed Standard Practice Baseline definition only details the baseline selection process and it does not discuss measure eligibility or the review and verification of the selected baseline.

+All published ISP study reports and CPUC-issued memoranda or dispositions should be publicly available on a single website with applicability, a date of issuance, and effective dates.

+Conditionally agreed with the proposed Standard Practice Baseline definition, subject to clarifications on items listed in Section 4.2.1, Proposed Standard Practice Baseline Definition.

+T2WG recommends the Commission:

+Adopt Standard Practice Baseline definition while considering additional edits listed at the end of Section 4.2.1, Proposed Standard Practice Baseline Definition.

+Provide direction regarding Question 1-1, Transition Period on page 24.

+Provide direction regarding Question 1-2, Designated Website on page 28.

+Provide direction regarding Question 1-3, Lowest First-Year Cost Option vs. Most Common Option on page 29.

 Task 2 – Tiered POE